ThanasisGiannakopoulos/SpheriCo.jl/docs/source/tools.rst

 - ``classical_scalar_evolution.ipynb``: Analyse various classical
   quantities in a single simulation.
 You need to store the ``data`` type for some timesteps of the simulation.
+Assumes a fixed ``rmax``.

 - ``correlators.ipynb``: